Cloud providers¶

 Container¶

-The Container provider runs compute nodes as local containers — Docker, podman, nerdctl, or Apple's container CLI.
-No cloud credentials, no costs.
-Useful for development, CI testing, and validating your code before deploying to real hardware.
+The Container provider runs nodes as local containers — Docker, podman, or nerdctl.
+No cloud credentials, no cost.
+Use it for development, CI, and validating your code before it touches real hardware.

-Containers are launched with SSH access, joined to a shared network, and bootstrapped the same way cloud instances are.
-From the pool's perspective, they look like any other nodes.
+Containers are launched with SSH access, joined to a shared network, and bootstrapped exactly the way cloud instances are.
+From the compute's perspective they are ordinary nodes.

 Usage¶